Post Office Closure Debate – Westminster Hall

 - A survey had revealed that people agree to the Government subsiding the Post Office if it avoids closure.

 - There were concerns that consultation was not regarding the closure, and that it was solely about consulting on the final decision.
 There was no instances at all where consultation resulted in preventing a Post Office from closing.

-With such a lively debate and so many very good ideas and suggestion on how to make Post Offices more sustainable, and fit for the future,made to the minister responsible for Post Offices.
-It was extremely disheartening to hear in her response that she was defending the position of Post Office Ltd. She had appeared to be nodding in agreement with both her Tory colleagues as well as the opposition members.
-Yet when she spoke the cloak of Government minister disappeared, and her robust defense of the closures made me forget that she was an Government minister and was a Post Office Ltd Director.
+With such a lively debate and so many very good ideas and suggestion on how to make Post Offices more sustainable, and fit for the future, made to the minister responsible for Post Offices.
+It was extremely disheartening to hear her response that she was defending the position of the Post Office Ltd. She had appeared to be nodding in agreement with both her Tory colleagues as well as the position members.
+Yet when she spoke the cloak of Government minister disappeared, and her robust defense of the closures made me forget that she was an Government minister and not a Post Office Ltd Manager.

-We shall need to continue to fight to save our New Cross Gate Crown Post Office, join up with Sydenham Crown Post Office, and continue to work with the CWU to campaign with other Post Offices.
+We shall need to continue to fight to save our New Cross Gate Crown Post Office, and also join up with Sydenham Crown Post Office, and the CWU campaign with other Post Offices.
 So far our petition consist of approximately 1,600 written signatures and 780 signed online petition.